-On January 20, 2017, we entered into an offer letter with Ms. Salinas to employ her as our General Manager of Subscription, though she currently serves as our President and Chief Operating Officer, or the COO Offer Letter.
-The COO Offer Letter provided for an initial annual base salary of \$400,000, which base salary was subsequently increased to \$600,000.
-The COO Offer Letter also provided for Ms. Salinas' initial stock option grant as well as for additional stock option grants Ms. Salinas would be eligible to receive in 2018 and 2019 in the event she achieved certain goals.
+On January 20, 2017, we entered into an offer letter with Ms. Salinas to employ her as our General Manager of Subscription, though during fiscal year 2023 she served as our President and Chief Operating Officer through January 31, 2024.
+The COO Offer Letter provided for an initial annual base salary of \$400,000, which was subsequently increased to \$600,000.

-In addition to the COO Offer Letter, Ms. Salinas entered into the Company's Invention and Non-Disclosure Agreement as well as Non-Competition and Non-Solicitation Agreement in connection with her employment, which provides that she will be subject to 12-month post-termination non-competition and non-solicitation of customers and employees covenants, as well as perpetual non-disparagement covenants.
+In addition to the offer letter, Ms. Salinas entered into the Company's Invention and Non-Disclosure Agreement as well as Non-Competition and Non-Solicitation Agreement in connection with her employment, which provides that she is subject to 12-month post-termination non-competition and non-solicitation of customers and employees covenants, as well as perpetual non-disparagement covenants.